mui/material-ui/docs/src/pages/guides/migration-v4/migration-v4.md

   ```js
   theme.spacing(2) => '16px'
   ```

-  > ✅ This is handled in [🪄preset-safe codemod](#preset-safe) by removing any 'px' suffix from `theme.spacing` calls in a template string.

 - The `theme.palette.type` key was renamed to `theme.palette.mode`, to better follow the "dark mode" term that is usually used for describing this feature.